NatTuck/hw-quest/content/classes/2023-09/cs4140/assigned-tasks.md

    - Point a public DNS record at it
    - Install nginx, get it to serve a page that says "This is [Name]'s server for cs4140, Fall 2023"

-Tasks to start (and possibly complete) by the Week 3 report:

- - Deploy your initial app to a team member's VPS
- - Using a CSS framework and your app framework's layout mechanism intentionally layout and style your gobal page header
- - Implement the full quiz workflow up through a student getting a score on a set of true/false questions

 # Week 2: